 If you are planning to record music, you will need a microphone.
 The popular microphones for recording music are Dynamic, Condenser and Ribbon Microphones.
 Each one has a different purpose, to find out more information on which microphone you should buy, check out our fabulous free resource page here.
 This page explains all the different types of microphones and when you should use each one.
 (Soon to be updated).

 If you’re a vocalist then you’re going to need a studio microphone to record your vocals.
-I’ve written an indepth guide to the best microphones on the market and which microphone you can use to help yield the best sound quality.
+I’ve written a detailed guide that highlights the best microphones on the market and which microphone you can use to help yield the best sound quality.
 These are the microphones I’ve used in the past and were able to achieve great results with them.

 $25 – Microphone Stand